 All links go directly to official Gibson, Iowa government websites.

-In addition to the Gibson, Keokuk County Sheriff's Office, several municipal police departments operate within the county.
-These include the Sigourney Police Department, Richland Police Department, and What Cheer Police Department.
-Each department is responsible for law enforcement within its respective city limits.
-They collaborate with the Sheriff's Office on larger investigations and emergencies, ensuring a coordinated approach to public safety across the county.
+Beyond the Keokuk County Sheriff's Office, which provides law enforcement services to Gibson, several municipal police departments operate within the county.
+The Sigourney Police Department, Richland Police Department, and What Cheer Police Department each handle law enforcement within their respective city limits.
+When larger investigations or emergencies arise, these departments work alongside the Sheriff's Office to ensure a coordinated response.
+This collaborative approach helps maintain public safety across the county's scattered communities and rural areas.

 Jail & Inmate Records